 Where to play

 There are many multi-purpose and custom badminton courts around Sydney, and below is a non-exhaustive list.
-The grey-colour icons are high schools which are suitable to hire for regular and larger (10+) groups like for training.

 If you’re a small group wanting to hire an individual court, I’d recommend checking out an RSL club or uni sports centre nearby.
 They typically have multi-purpose sports halls and an online booking function or phone number to book over the phone.
 Courts tend to be booked out by other groups so book as early as you can.